intel/tinycrypt/documentation/tinycrypt.rst

   * The AES-CTR mode limits the size of a data message they encrypt to 2^32 blocks.
 If you need to encrypt larger data sets, your application would need to replace the key after 2^32 block encryptions.

+* CTR-PRNG:

+  * Before using CTR-PRNG, you *must* find an entropy source to produce a seed.
+    PRNGs only stretch the seed into a seemingly random output of arbitrary length.
+The security of the output is exactly equal to the unpredictability of the seed.

 * CBC mode: